Matt-Pettit/EEE3088F-Project/README.md

 # EEE3088F Group Project

 Welcome to our **EEE3088F Group Project** repository!
 This repository contains all the project files for our HAT designed for the STM32F0 microcontroller.
-The HAT is equipped with a temperature and humidity sensor to monitor external environmental conditions.
-The HAT allows users to set the range of acceptable temperature and humidity values, and will immediately alert the user if the conditions fall outside of this range.

 ## 🚀 Project Overview